Tebansus/Sentiment_ML_Analysis_WebPage/README.md

 # Stock Market Sentiment Analysis

 A comprehensive tool for analyzing sentiment in social media and news about stocks to aid investment decisions.
+Currently working with mock data, looking for alternative API for Twitter.

 ## Project Overview